Skip to main content

 Instructions

 Scan and catalog brand assets (illustrations, stickers, patterns, icons) in .brand/assets/.
-Mode 'scan' (default) inventories all asset directories and identifies files missing from MANIFEST.yaml.
-Mode 'tag' adds metadata to a specific file: description, usage context, and theme compatibility.
+Mode 'scan' (default) inventories all asset subdirectories and identifies files not yet in MANIFEST.yaml.
+Mode 'tag' adds metadata to a specific file (description, usage context, theme compatibility) and writes to MANIFEST.yaml.
+Read-only in scan mode; writes MANIFEST.yaml in tag mode.
 Use after adding asset files to .brand/assets/ subdirectories.
-Returns directory summaries and untagged file lists.
+Use when the user says 'catalog assets', 'what assets do I have', or 'tag this illustration'.
+Returns directory summaries with file counts, untagged file lists, and tagged file details.
+NOT for logo management — use brand_set_logo.
+NOT for brand extraction — use brand_extract_web.

 Input Schema